Last updated: April 29, 2022

 More information about Okta can be found at https://trust.okta.com/compliance.

-Data within the Nureva Console service is encrypted using 256-bit AES encryption while in transit and Transport Layer Security (TLS) 1.2 while at rest.
+Data within the Nureva Console service is encrypted using 256-bit AES encryption while at rest and Transport Layer Security (TLS) 1.2 while in transit.
 We maintain an “A” ranking from Qualys SSL Labs (www.ssllabs.com) for our certificate, protocol support, key exchange and cipher strength.
 We only use current cryptographic technologies and disable older, less secure or compromised technologies.
 Encryption controls are reviewed periodically and as new threats emerge.

 Security controls are implemented to ensure that cryptographic keys are managed across the life cycle – generation, distribution, storage and change.
 Management of key vaults are restricted and automated with the intent to limit access.